 About Richard Wendel

-Richard has been in practice for over 25 years.
+Richard has been in practice for over 30 years.
 His degrees are from Penn State University (B.A.), Princeton Seminary (M.Div.), and Loyola University Chicago (Ph.D.)
 He has done doctoral work in family therapy at Syracuse University.
 Currently he has the following academic and professional affiliations:

-Assistant Professor of Clinical Psychiatry and Behavioral Sciences, Northwestern University, Feinberg School of Medicine
+Associate Professor of Clinical Psychiatry and Behavioral Sciences, Northwestern University, Feinberg School of Medicine

-Adjunct Faculty of the Family Institute at Northwestern University
+Emeritus, Adjunct Faculty of the Family Institute at Northwestern University

-Member of the American Association for Marriage and Family Therapy
+Clinical Fellow of the American Association for Marriage and Family Therapy

 Approved Supervisor of the American Association for Marriage & Family Therapy

-Consultant to the Family Committee of the American Academy of Child and Adolescent Psychiatry
+Past consultant to the Family Committee of the American Academy of Child and Adolescent Psychiatry

 Richard is licensed in Illinois as a Licensed Marriage and Family Therapist (LMFT) and a Licensed Clinical Professional Counselor (LCPC)